Frack Target: Marcellus Shale

 Water Resources at Stake: Hudson River, Finger Lakes, Skaneateles Lake and New York City watersheds

-Fraccidents: Below is a map of some of the high profile incidents ("fraccidents") related to the country's gas drilling boom that have already occurred in New York.
+Below are some of the high profile incidents ("fraccidents") related to the country's gas drilling boom that have occurred near New York.
 Click on any fraccident to learn more.